-- (1) Actually work on their work days immediately preceding and following the Holiday; or - (2) Are on an approved Annual Leave or Personal Business Day, jury duty or bereavement leave on their work days immediately preceding and following the Holiday; or

-- (3) Are on a paid sick day supported by a doctor's note, or - (4) Any combination of 1, 2 & 3; or - (5) Any other exceptions will result in a failure to be paid for the Holiday. - B. Whenever any of the holidays listed above falls on Saturday, the preceding Friday shall be observed as the holiday. - C. Whenever any of the holidays listed above falls on Sunday, the succeeding Monday shall be observed as the holiday. - D. If an employee has a work week other than Monday through Friday and a holiday falls on the employee's regular day off, the employee shall be entitled to a compensatory day in lieu of the holiday.
+- (1) Actually work on their work days immediately preceding and following the Holiday; - (2) Are on an approved Annual Leave or Personal Business Day, jury duty or bereavement leave on their work days immediately preceding and following the Holiday; or - (3) Are on a paid sick day supported by a doctor's note, or - (4) Any combination of 1, 2 & 3; or - (5) Any other exceptions will result in a failure to be paid for the Holiday. - B. Whenever any of the holidays listed above falls on Saturday, the preceding Friday shall be observed as the holiday. - C. Whenever any of the holidays listed above falls on Sunday, the succeeding Monday shall be observed as the holiday. - D. If an employee has a work week other than Monday through Friday and a holiday falls on the employee's regular day off the employee shall be entitled to a compensatory day in lieu of the holiday.
 Such compensatory day is to be scheduled with the agreement of management.
+Compensatory days to be reported to payroll and to appear separately on employee paycheck and shall accrue without limit.